sugarkube/sugarkube/docs/markdown/stacks.md

 *	manifests - The list of [manifests](manifests.yaml) that should be applied to the stack
 *	template_dirs - Directories to search for templates in if they aren't in a kapp

+Manifests are defined as a list of:

+* uri - path to the local manifest file.
+Can be relative to the stack config file (i.e. the YAML file that defines your stack), or absolute.
+* id - optional.
+If not set, the basename of the manifest file (i.e. the name without `.yaml`) will be used

 A good way to organise stack configs is to use YAML references to share common settings, and to group related stacks together.
 E.g. in a file called `aws-dev.yaml`, define multiple clusters using your dev account like this:
 ```
 # aws-dev.yaml